SamuraiSafe

 Password Security News

-NOTE: Click the title below to see the complete item.Local Autofill Safes (iOS and macOS)
+NOTE: Click the title below to see the complete item.Security Checkup for SamuraiSafe

-Until now, the password Autofill feature has been restricted to iCloud safes, due to the need for both the SamuraiSafe app and the SamuraiSafe app extension to be able to read the selected password safe.
+Until recently, the password Autofill feature has been restricted to iCloud safes, due to the need for both the SamuraiSafe app and the SamuraiSafe app extension to be able to read the selected password safe.

 Custom Fields for SamuraiSafe